-Propagation of a free electron laser beam of wavelength $4\mu m$ through sulphar dioxide is studied.
+The quasi random model is one of the elementary models of molecular band absorption.
+We show its application in the interaction of a free electron laser beam of wavelength $4\mu m$ with high resolution lines of the sulphar dioxide gas.
 The frequency interval considered is from 2523.336 to 2524.727 cm-1.
-Values of transmittance, averaged over intervals of 0.1 cm-1, are calculated for absorber thickness 0.01, 0.1 and 1 atmcm by the help of quasi random model of molecular band absorption.
-From generated absorptance values intensities of the high resolution absorption lines in the above interval of SO2 can be simulated.
-There is a scope to apply this work in atmospheric optics.
+Values of transmittance, averaged over intervals of 0.1 cm-1, are calculated for absorber thickness 0.05, 0.5 and 5 atm-cm by the help of quasi random model.
+From generated absorptance values intensities of the high resolution absorption lines in the above interval of SO_2 can be simulated.
+The application prospect of this work in atmospheric optics is quite bright.

-Keywords.
-Sulphar dioxide, transmittance, quasi-random model.
+Keywords: Sulphar dioxide lines, transmittance, free electron laser, quasi-random model.